Vertex Cuts: Thin subsystems

 \section{Thin subsystems}

-Let $\cc$ be a cut system in a connected graph $X$.
+\begin {defi} Let $\cc$ be a cut system in a connected graph $X$.
 Let $\kappa$ be the smallest cardinality of a separator.
 A separator with $\kappa$ elements is a \emph{thin separator}.
 A cut $C$ in $\cc$ is called \emph{thin} if $|NC|=\kappa$.
+A pre-cut $E$ is \emph{thin} if $E$ or $E^*$ is a thin cut. \end {defi}